scottgeigel/stoplight.io/netlify/blog-posts/stoplight-v4-8-0-release.md

 Back by popular demand from Stoplight Classic!

 You can now find a checkbox in your Hub’s Page Settings to include a link to your raw OpenAPI Specification document in your Hub.
-If you are publishing your OAS document directly (not in a Hub), you can add an extension in your specification document `x-stoplight: { docs: { includeDownloadLink: true } }` include the download link in your published specification.
+If you are publishing your OAS document directly (not in a Hub), you can add an extension in your specification document `x-stoplight: { docs: { includeDownloadLink: true } }` to include the download link in your published API reference documentation.

 ([Forum Link](https://community.stoplight.io/t/allow-users-to-download-swagger-file))